AttackForge/afe-ssapi-events-go-client/README.md

 pushed from AttackForge.

 You can now work on your integration code to start actioning these events.
-Open index.js with a text editor - the file is located in your client directory.
+Open main.go with a text editor - the file is located in your client directory.
 Your code will replace the following section within this file:

 	/* ENTER YOUR INTEGRATION CODE HERE */